susanpallmann/wishlist-app/README.md

 Notes:

-*This sprint overlaps with Thanksgiving, bandwidth for dev projects will be reduced.
-This sprint has been extended a week to make up for being sick and havihng far less time to work than expected.*
+*This sprint overlaps with Thanksgiving, bandwidth for dev projects will be reduced.*

+*This sprint has been extended a week to make up for being sick and having far, far less time to work than expected.*

 Features:
 - [X] [1.1.X](https://github.com/susanpallmann/wishlist-app/issues/13)  - *Complete*